library(ISLR) #for the dataset

 #Binning horsepower into 20 equal width bins

-horsepower_bins <- cut(auto_data$horsepower, breaks = 20)
+<- cut(auto_data$horsepower, breaks = 20) horsepower_bins

 # Full model based on binned horsepower

-power_full_model_binned_hp <- lm(mpg^-0.5~horsepower_bins, data = auto_data)
+<- lm(mpg^-0.5~horsepower_bins, data = auto_data)

-anova(quadratic_boxcox_model, power_full_model_binned_hp)
+power_full_model_binned_hp anova(quadratic_boxcox_model, power_full_model_binned_hp)

 Analysis of Variance Table